lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 ##### 2. _How the input file is organized_

+In this tutorial, **blm**{: style="color: blue"} is used in "standard" mode.
+(Compare to the [basic tutorial](https://lordcephei.github.io/lmf_tutorial/) which used `blm --express init.pbte`).
+Standard mode makes limited use of the [preprocessing capabilities](/docs/input/inputfile/) of the Questaal input system, namely the use of algebraic variables that can be modified on the command line, e.g. `lmf -vnit=10 ...` .
+It is not necessary to know about the preprocessor, but generally:

 * Lines which begin with '**#**' are comment lines and are ignored.
 (More generally, text following a `#' in any line is ignored).
 * Lines beginning with '**%**' are directives to the preprocessor.
 Directives can perform various functions similar to a normal programming language, such as assigning variables, evaluating expressions, conditionally readings some lines, and repeated loops over sections of input.

-<div onclick="elm = document.getElementById('variablesexplained'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">Click here for a more detailed description of the input file's syntax.</div>
+<div onclick="elm = document.getElementById('variablesexplained'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">Click here
+to see how variables are used.</div>
 {::nomarkdown}<div style="display:none;padding:5px;" id="variablesexplained">{:/}

-The box below to see a snippet showing the beginning of the ctrl file.
+The beginning of the ctrl file you just generated should look like the following:

 ~~~
 # Variables entering into expressions parsed by input